camunda/docker-camunda-bpm-platform/README.md

 and the deployments on tomcat are in `/camunda/webapps/`.
 The directory structure depends on the application server.

+## Debug

+To enable JPDA inside the container you can set the environment variable `DEBUG=true` on startup of the container.
+This will allow you to connect to the container on port `8000` to debug your application.

 ## Build

 The image can be used to build a Docker image for a given Camunda BPM platform